input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 - The `LockBoxValidatorRedeemer` is `Unlock`.

-- `SCToken` mints `k` tokens with token name `tn` for which `tn` is `blake2b(serialiseData (unlockCurrencySymbol, unlockTokenName))`.
+- `SCToken` mints `k` tokens with token name `tn` for which `tn` is `blake2b(serialiseData (lockedCurrencySymbol, lockedTokenName))`.
-  Moreover, at the output address with at least `k` such `SCToken`s, there are at least `k` tokens with `unlockCurrencySymbol` and `unlockTokenName`.
+  Moreover, at the output address with at least `k` such `SCToken`s, there are at least `k` tokens with `lockedCurrencySymbol` and `lockedTokenName`.

-- The datum `LockBoxDatum` satisfies `lockedCurrencySymbol == unlockCurrencySymbol` and `lockedTokenName == unlockTokenName`.

-- Let `ki` denote the number of tokens with `unlockCurrencySymbol` and `unlockTokenName` at this current address.
-Then, there must exist script outputs at a `LockBoxValidator` address with a `LockBoxOracleMintingPolicy` which has the same datum as the current `LockBoxValidator` and at least `ki - k` tokens of `unlockCurrencySymbol` token name with `unlockTokenName` altogether.
+- Let `ki` denote the number of tokens with `lockedCurrencySymbol` and `lockedTokenName` at this current address.
+  Then, there must exist a script output at a `LockBoxValidator` address with a `LockBoxOracleMintingPolicy` which has at least `ki - k` tokens of `lockedCurrencySymbol` token name with `lockedTokenName`.
+  Again, this script output must also be "relatively small".

+  In essence, this ensures that a participant only claims at most the number of tokens they are allowed to claim.

-We can depict the transaction of unlocking tokens (via minting `SCToken` with the `MerkleTreeEntry`'s `claimedAsset` as `LockedAsset`) with the below diagram.
+We can depict the transaction of unlocking tokens (via minting `SCToken`s with token name `blake2b(serialiseData (lockedCurrencySymbol, lockedTokenName))`) with the below diagram.

 ![LockBoxValidatorUnlock](./07-ModularisingTokenHandling/LockBoxValidatorUnlock.svg)

-Thus, in summary we have demonstrated how the aforementioned definitions permit the following workflows.

-- One may mint `SCToken` to unlock assets in Cardano, and burn these tokens as a noop.
+After this transaction has completed, the participant will have some useless `SCToken`s in their wallet, and these may be burned as a noop.

-- One may mint `SCToken` on Cardano with an identifier that corresponds to a token in the sidechain for sidechain to mainchain transfers.
-Moreover, one may burn this token for mainchain to sidechain transfers.
-Note that this is exactly the behavior of the old `FUELMintingPolicy`.

 ## Workflow
 This section discusses the entire workflow for transferring a Cardano asset,